Utilon/MutaPipe_Repo/README.md

  ```

 *Note:* More options are available when running the MutaPipe scripts manually.
-For instructions, use command: `python3 script_name -h`
+For further instructions, use the command: `python3 script_name -h`

 ##### Usage example bash